 Whether (1) one wraps climate sensitivity and shared objectives within the hierarchies, and cocoons of institutional (usually public) apparatus, or (2) manifests it through guided (or unguided) markets lead by (sort of) autonomous decision making (within the constraints and expectations of markets and its (eminently teachable) framework for valuing things), or (3) whether the object is to reject climate sensitivity in whole or in part leaving the masses to the whatever awaits (the vanguard tends to always figure out and privilege a means of self-preservation), the masses must be made to care.
 Some approaches to collective perception might suggest that mass perception--and its choices of caring or indifference--ought to be driven by the masses themselves.
 Contemporary approaches tend to belittle that starting point, preferring instead to feed the illusion of free will , exercised only under the guidance of those who know better, And perhaps they do.
 To shape perception is to shape the arena within which choice cane be rationalized.
 And the construction of the perception of the consequences of choice become the foundation for the management of inclinations toward caring or indifference.
 It is that to which much effort has been devoted already.
 And that will continue.
 What Mr. Podesta reminds us, though, is that where consensus exists only within different social collectives, and within factions of such social collectives, one moves from perception to politics.
 And in 2024, at least in the United States, politics has now produced a potentially great shift away from Mr.Podesta's vanguard elements to those of another, to clusters of groups fundamentally suspicious of the controlling role of the State and its instrumentalities that power

 The text of Mr. Podesta's Remarks follow below.
-They may also be accessed HERE
+They may also be accessed HERE.

 We're the only nation in the world, build on an idea.
 Every other nation is based on things like geography, ethnicity, religion.
 We're the only nation, the only in the world build on an idea, that ideas were all created equal.
 Deserve to create it equal throughout our lives.
 We haven't lived up to it every time.
 We've never walked away from it.
 Even when it's hard, especially when it's hard.
 And today, standing together to honor those Americans of dared all, risk all and given all to our nation, must say clearly, we never will give up.
-(Biden Remarks here)
+(Biden Live Transcript of Remarks here)

 Mr. Biden delivered remarks on the commemoration of Veteran's Day.
 This Blog will commemorate this Day and what it represents by re-posting the text of those remarks.
-They follow below and may be accessed from CNN's website HERE and HERE.
-The quoted remarks from that address appear to have been important enough to President Biden that he repeated them almost verbatim in both the Veteran's Day Address and also in the Remarks by President Biden at the 156th National Memorial Day Observance ("America is the only country in the world founded on an idea — an idea that all people are created equal and deserve to be treated equally throughout their lives.
+They follow below and may be accessed from CNN's website HERE and HERE; final cleaned up version HERE The quoted remarks from that address appear to have been important enough to President Biden that he repeated them almost verbatim in both the Veteran's Day Address and also in the Remarks by President Biden at the 156th National Memorial Day Observance ("America is the only country in the world founded on an idea — an idea that all people are created equal and deserve to be treated equally throughout their lives.
 We’ve never fully lived up to that, but we’ve never, ever, ever walked away from it.
 Every generation, our fallen heroes have brought us closer.") .

 Happy to pass along the announcement of this quite intriguing upcoming presentation in the Chinese University of Hong Kong's Legal History Seminar Series.
 This from the organizers: